arescrimson/Lytro/README.md

 + Autofill menus for query-related searches, such as anime, characters, and steam games.
 + Reworked UI, visuals, and error handling for embed and returned messages.
 + Much cleaner code and an improvement to command/bot speed and precision overall.
-+ More commands using more APIs planned!
-Now features steam commands.
++ More commands planned!
+Now has commands about steam and cats as well.
 + Now hosted on **Google Cloud Platform - Compute Engine**.
 + Now unit tested with **Jest**.
 + And more!

-Discord Bot for information on anime/manga, characters, steam, and more.
+# About

-**Data Source:** This bot uses the [MyAnimeList (MAL) API](https://myanimelist.net/apiconfig/references/api/v2).
-You can visit [MyAnimeList](https://myanimelist.net/) for more details.
+Discord Bot written in JavaScript using Discord.js.
+Features commands mainly about anime/manga, but also has commands about steam games and cats!
+Fully built, maintained, and hosted by Ares.
+Feel free to send me a dm @arescrimson on Discord for anything relating to your experience using the bot :)

 ## Anime Commands